Alsecerc/ollama-agent/README.md

 ⚠️ **Project Status: Active Development** ⚠️
 This project is currently under active development.
 While functional, some features may be incomplete or subject to change.
 Contributions and feedback are welcome!

 A sophisticated AI agent system that leverages the Model Context Protocol (MCP) and Ollama to provide intelligent responses and tool execution capabilities through a global command-line interface.
+This is a local-first, privacy-preserving agent the runs all model inference runs on your machine via Ollama.
+By default, no prompts or conversation data are sent to external services.
+Network access is only used when you explicitly enable tools like Google Search.
+Memory is stored locally in `data/memory.json`, and the agent can operate offline for non-web tasks.

 ## 🚀 Features

+- **Local-first & privacy-preserving**: Runs models locally with Ollama; no cloud by default
 - **Global CLI Access**: Use `agent` command from anywhere on your system
 - **Intelligent Tool Selection**: AI automatically decides when to use tools vs. direct responses
 - **Multi-Tool Integration**: Google search, CLI command execution, file system operations